-It’s no secret locations are money conscious when it comes to vending and office coffee service.
+It's no secret locations are money conscious when it comes to vending and office coffee service.
 However, water service is trending upwards as people become more educated about water contaminants.

 According to the Water Quality Association, a non-profit international trade association representing the water treatment industry, more than half of Americans are concerned about the quality of their water and will take action in their homes, revealed by a 2011 independent survey by Applied Research-West, Inc. The study found a majority of consumers are now willing to pay more to eliminate contaminants, especially those respondents who had experienced a "boil water alert," (about 19 percent).
 More than half typically purchased a filter pitcher or end of tap device, compared to 38 percent in 2008.
 Additionally, 54 percent are concerned about health contaminants in tap water, and 42 percent believe the water is not as safe as it should be.

-This has implications for refreshment service operators because these people are decision makers when it comes to adding water service.
-And the good news is there are more options than ever to satisfy their concerns, including better sanitation processes that don’t waste water.
+This has implications for the vending and coffee service industry because these people are the decision makers when it comes to adding water service.
+And the good news is that operators have more options than ever to satisfy the concerns of these consumers.
+There are better sanitation processes that don't waste water.
 And there's no need to eliminate the office water cooler, because now it can be bottleless.

 Multiple filter options available

 "It's really just educating the end user what options there are," said Cliff Rosen, president of KoolTek.
 He recommends operators open with a good, better, best presentation of water filtration.
 This way, the location can balance cost with their desire for filtered water.